smudge/decks/railsconf-2022/slides.md

 </style>

 <!--
-And so we're on the same page, it really starts with just adding that demo.rb file to define the new environment.
+And I wish I could say it were as simple as just adding a new demo.rb file, but that's just the beginning.
 -->

 ---